AHA Cardiovascular Genome-Phenome Study (CVGPS) Funding Announcement

 |Find out more about Affiliate Program Offerings|

-National and its seven affiliates offer two funding cycles per year -- in winter and summer.
+The Association-wide Research Program and its seven affiliates offer two funding cycles per year -- in winter and summer.
 Not all programs are offered at each cycle.
 Only the ones listed on this page are available at this time.
-Check program descriptions for restrictions in regards to applying to both affiliate and national program offerings within the same funding cycle.
+Check program descriptions for restrictions in regards to applying to both affiliate and Association-wide program offerings within the same funding cycle.

 The National and affiliate offices will be referred to as Funding Components in Grants@Heart.